loqalabs/loqa-meta/community/outreach/partner_pipeline.md

   Hi <name>,

-  I’m Anna from Ambiware Labs—the team behind Loqa, a local-first, open-core ambient intelligence platform.
+  I’m Anna from Loqa Labs—the team behind Loqa, a local-first, open-core ambient intelligence platform.
 We noticed your work on <product/community> and think there’s a natural fit.
 We’d love to explore how Loqa’s privacy-first assistant stack could complement what you’re building.

   A few highlights:
   • MIT-licensed runtime + modular skills (like VS Code extensions)